KrisKennaway/turntable/README.md

 # Turntable: the world's crappiest record player

+Streaming audio from a 5.25" floppy.

 ## Background

 The Disk II and Apple II speaker are both exposed to the CPU as very low level hardware interfaces.

-Producing recognizable speaker audio requires toggling the speaker at precise timing intervals.
+- Producing recognizable speaker audio requires toggling the speaker at precise timing intervals.

-Reading/writing a byte from the Disk, and controlling the positioning of the read/write head, also require precise CPU timing.
+- Reading/writing a byte from the Disk, and controlling the positioning of the read/write head, also require precise CPU timing.

 Can we do all 3 at the same time?
 Yes we can!
+Barely.

 ## Requirements

 Apart from the technical challenges of playing back audio from a 5.25" floppy disk, we also need to get data onto disk in the first place.

-As discussed below, I cheat by using a RamFactor ("Slinky"-style) memory card to pre-stage the data, since this allows efficient reading from memory while writing the data stream.
+As discussed below, I cheat by using a RamFactor ("Slinky"-style) memory card to pre-stage the data, since this allows efficient reading from memory while writing the data stream to disk.

-That makes this project (even more) impractical, because not only do you need to have this (relatively uncommon) Apple II hardware in order to prepare a disk image, if you have one then you can already stream audio at a much higher quality by preloading it into the memory card.
+That makes this project (even more) impractical, because not only do you need to have this (relatively uncommon) Apple II hardware in order to prepare a disk image, if you have one then you can already stream audio for longer and at a much higher quality by preloading it into the memory card.

 Let's agree to gloss over the silliness of reading audio data into memory, only to write it to disk and play back a lower quality version.
 The aim of this project was to see what could be done, ignoring what is actually practical or useful :-)

+At the time I started this project no emulators supported the terrible things I was doing to disk layout.
+Virtual II came close but has a bug with .woz track alignment when skewing across tracks.
+OpenEmulator and MAME refused to even write out a .woz image.
+KEGS has apparently fixed support for this after I discussed the project with Kent Dickey, but I haven't tested this yet.

 # Technical details

-## Spiral data
+## Disk II I/O

 One feature of the Disk II interface is that when reading data from disk, the disk rotates at a constant speed, and the Apple II is presented with a continuous stream of bytes based on decoding the magnetic flux under the drive head at that moment.
 So in principle that should allow us to produce audio: test whether a bit is set or unset in the current byte read from disk, and either toggle the speaker or don't.